cfwelch/compositional_demographic_embeddings/README.md

 6. Run `rm_known_bots.py` to remove files in all_posts belonging to known bots.

 ## Creating Demographic Matrix Embeddings
 The highest performing embeddings described in our paper use separate matricies for each demographic value and are learned using [Bamman et al.'s 2014 code](https://github.com/dbamman/geoSGLM).
-I have compiled separate JAR files and included separate config files for each demographic scenario.
+I have compiled separate JAR files and included separate config files for each demographic scenario. **Note**: If you plan to also run the language model, make sure to separate out a sample of data for training the model.
 1. First run `prepare_demographic_embed_data.py` to create the `java_ctx_embeds_reddit_demographic` file containing relevant data and the `reddit_vocab` file.
 2. In the embeddings folder, run the shell script for each demographic (`./run_VARIABLE.sh`) to generate embeddings.